 SMS Binding

 CoAP is used over SMS in this transport binding by placing a CoAP message in the SMS payload using 8-bit encoding.
 SMS concatenation MAY be used for messages larger than 140 characters.
 CoAP retransmission is disabled for this binding.

-Editor’s Note: Determine how the server learns the telephone number of the LWM2M Client.
-Is this included in the registration message?
+An LWM2M Client indicates the use of this binding by including a parameter (sms) in its registration to the LWM2M Server including the node’s MSISDN number.
+The LWM2M Client MAY interact with the server using both UDP and SMS bindings.